GDQuest/website/content/tutorial/godot/design-patterns/entity-component-pattern/index.md

 ## Adding a system to track and use components

 You could stop at the entity-component couple, which already solves our initial problem.
+We'll add a class we'll call a system to track and update components.

-The system part in the ECS helps you collect a specific kind of components and update them sequentially.
+The system part in the Entity Component helps you collect a specific kind of components and update them sequentially.
 You can use systems to help keep your code grouped somewhere.
 When it comes time for the game to act, systems act on any instanced entities with the components the system cares about.
 Below, you'll see the example of a `PowerSystem` that finds all `PowerReceiver` and `PowerSource` components and processes them.

-When used as an architectural pattern in a generalist game engine's core, systems help group components in memory and optimize them.
+_This is different from how systems are used in ECS: when used as an architectural pattern in a generalist game engine's core, components are kept in contiguous memory blocks, and systems process them in parallel, which helps offer great performance when you don't know how people will use your engine._

 In the example below, we use groups to identify entities a system cares about.
 When you assign a power source component to an entity, assign it to the power_sources group.
 The system can then receive all the entities that are relevant by calling `SceneTree.get_nodes_in_group()` or `SceneTree.is_in_group()`.